chrisgoringe/cg-image-filter/README.md

 to pick a mask (perhaps from options automatically generated)

 Other things (like prompts, segs etc.) that have been used can be selected using the `Pick from List` helper node.

+### pick_list

+Sometimes you know which images you are going to want.
+If you provide a comma separated list of integers in `pick_list`, these images will be selected without user input.
+Values will be taken modulo the number of images (which means you can use `-1` for the last image).

+You could also use this to make a larger batch of images (repeat a value and the image will appear repeated times in the output).

+Note that this uses zero indexing (the first image is '0').

 ---